 5.3 Representative of the Board to the CDAA

 The MDAA Board will appoint a representative to the Canadian Dental Assistant Association (CDAA) Board from the MDAA Board of Directors.
 This CDAA Board of Directors position will be a two (2) year term.
-Typically, the President of the MDAA holds the position of the Organizational Member (OM) for the CDAA who represents the MDAA, but the Board may consider having the CDAA board member represent the dual role of the OM if required.
+Typically, the President of the MDAA represents the association, but the Board may nominate any board member.

 5.4 Board Terms and Vacancies